How To Promote Your Art: 10 Strategies That Work

 Are you open to the opportunity of listing your art for sale on a platform you don’t own?

-I’m talking about any of the online platforms where you can sell artwork to a worldwide audience.
+I’m talking about any of the digital platforms where you can sell artwork to a worldwide audience and find a devoted art community.

-Joining such a platform will place your art in front of an audience you wouldn’t be able to reach otherwise.
+Joining such a platform will place your art in front of an audience you wouldn’t be able to reach otherwise (even if you’re already a successful artist).

 9) Participate In Online Forums